S&W Cafeteria: Knoxville, Tennessee

-The downtown S&W opened in 1936, and operated at 516-518 South Gay Street, until the early 1980s.
+The downtown S&W opened in 1936 and operated at 516-518 South Gay Street until the early 1980s.
 It is a 2-story Art Deco building with a glazed terra cotta exterior and an opulent interior.
-The area is part of an historic district being actively preserved by the non-profit Knox Heritage.
-In August 2007, the neighboring Downtown Regal Riviera opened and is stimulating redevelopment of the neighboring properties.
+The area is part of a historic district being actively preserved by the non-profit Knox Heritage.
+In August 2007, the neighboring Downtown Regal Riviera opened, stimulating redevelopment of the surrounding properties.

-The S&W on Gay Street was renovated and officially re-opened for business to the public on October 21, 2009 as the S&W Grand Cafe.
+The S&W on Gay Street was renovated and officially re-opened for business to the public on October 21, 2009, as the S&W Grand Cafe.

 The S&W closed its doors on Jan 8, 2011.
 Statement from their Facebook page: We are taking the opportunity during this slow time of the year to determine the future plan for the S&W Grand in 2011.
 Effective immediately, we will be closed until further notice.
 We thank everyone for their support over the past year, and remain hopeful to serve you again in the near future.

 Roanoke, Virginia

 The original S&W operated at 412 S. Jefferson Street.
 In 1964, that location closed and has since been occupied by Davidson's men's store.
 That store recently underwent a $2 million renovation.
 The downtown location moved to 16 Church Avenue, SW, in the former Greyhound Bus Terminal.
-The new two-story location featured art deco appointments and breakfast made-to-order for the early downtown crowd.
+The new two-story location featured Art Deco appointments and made-to-order breakfast for the early downtown crowd.
 It closed in the 1970s.
-This location is now the 16 West Marketplace housing shopping, restaurants and other businesses.
+This location is now the 16 West Marketplace, housing shopping, restaurants, and other businesses.